 Please send me a message if you need to address any personal issues or concerns, preferred names, or accommodations.

-Click the picture for the class Google Drive storage folder.
+Click here or the picture for the class Google Drive storage folder.
 The folder contains all the lectures, handouts, and slides used throughout all Valencia Humanities taught by Professor Perez.

 An integrated examination of dominant Western culture ideas expressed in art, literature, music, philosophy, and religion.
 It covers a period from the turn of the century to the present.
 Focuses on creative forces that have shaped contemporary consciousness from the pioneering work of Einstein, Picasso, Stravinsky, and Wright, through the dominance of objective consciousness to today's newly emerging guiding myths.